-The Building for the Future Gala will raise critical funds to support the Museum’s operations, keep admission costs low, add new educational programs and exhibits, and ensure that the Museum remains a vibrant and welcoming environment for all children in our region
+The Building for the Future Gala raised critical funds to support the Museum’s operations, keep admission costs low, add new educational programs and exhibits, and ensure that the Museum remains a vibrant and welcoming environment for all children in our region.

 About our Honorees:

 County Executive George Latimer took office in January 2018 as the ninth County Executive.
 Using inclusion and openness as a foreground, Latimer is fighting to make Westchester a destination for all people to live, work and enjoy.
 Westchester County is a blend of bustling cities, quaint villages and picturesque towns as well as open spaces and a network of beautiful parks.
 Known for top-notch public schools, and a high quality of life, the County is also an intellectual capital, boasting a highly educated workforce, competitive colleges and universities, Fortune 500 companies, world changing non-profits, and cutting-edge research centers.
 CE Latimer has been a longtime supporter of the Museum, dating back to 2004 when he secured a grant for the Museum initiative as a member of the NY State Assembly.

 Corinne Zola is a former President of the Westchester Children’s Museum and among the core group of founders of the Museum.
 When Corinne moved to Westchester with her family, she was struck by a void in the County for places to spend quality time with her then young children—places where they could play, learn, see other kids and parents.
 Spurred by this need, she brought professional experience in cultural arts communications, and a belief in the positive impact that children’s museum can make on communities, to join together with a driven committee of other parents to create the Westchester Children's Museum.
 Corinne presided over the opening of the Museum in 2016 and remains a committed boardmember today.
 Corinne lives in Mamaroneck with her family.

 The Westchester Children’s Museum is poised to significantly increase its impact on the community!